Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 On the plus side, when the sun breaks through it is low enough to produce lovely golden light when it is shining – or less usefully to shine directly into your eyes.
 By the end of the month, sunlight is taking on that mysterious low winter feel, but it still packs enough warmth for it to be nice to sit out in it.
 The sky is a deep blue, with the haziness of summer long gone.
 Visibility is excellent – a perfect time to see distant views.

 Even if the weather is not that cold, it definitely feels autumnal.
 Summer seems an immeasurable distance away.
-Thicker jackets and woolly hats come out of the cupboard, but are not always needed and sometimes positively superfluous.
+Thicker jackets and woolly hats come out of the cupboard, but are often not needed.
 This is one of those times when you always seem to be bringing too much clothing or too little.
+The central heating may go on, but usually is not needed for long.

 Winter blues can start.
 Scientists reckon that from late October to March, the sun in the UK is too low to provide us with vitamin D. This might explain why rich foods suddenly start to see more attractive in October.
 Colds seem to circle around you, or always be lurking in the back of your throat.

 Even late in the month a dry period is still enough to harden country paths somewhat, however, and in 2016 and 2017 there was so little rain that there was very little mud at all - and in 2018 none whatsoever.
-In 2023, despite some heavy rain in the second half, surface mud only appeared in the last few days of the month, and then patchily.
+In 2023, despite some heavy rain in the second half, surface mud only appeared in the last few days of the month, and then patchily, while in 2024 quite heavy mud mid month hardened completely by its end under the influence of dry but mostly cloudy weather.

 Other weather pages: January • February • March • April • May • June • July • August • September • November • December